mohamedabdallah20/mohamedabdallah20/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Laravel 10.x project
+- 🔭 I’m currently working on NodeJS project
-- 🌱 I’m currently learning Laravel
+- 🌱 I’m currently learning Java
 - 👯 I’m looking to collaborate on Backend services
 - 💬 Ask me about anything